torvalds/linux/Documentation/networking/device_drivers/intel/igb.rst

 uses less CPU.

-When using offloaded CBS, and the traffic rate obeys the configured rate (doesn't go above it), CBS should have little to no effect in the latency.
+When using offloaded CBS, and the traffic rate obeys the configured rate (doesn't go above it), CBS should have little to yes effect in the latency.

 The offloaded version of the algorithm has some limits, caused by how the idle slope is expressed in the adapter's registers.
 It can only represent idle slopes